 However, the previous buyers unexpectedly had to return the garden center in the spring of 2017.
 Connor was working in real estate at the time, and Courtnie was working toward her degree in physical therapy.
 They had just tied the knot that April.

 David and Deborah needed all hands on deck to help them resell it to a new buyer.
 Their youngest son, Griffin, was away in Charlotte pursuing his Master’s in architecture, but Connor’s schedule was flexible so he pitched in when he could.
-Courtnie also managed to help out while juggling multiple commitments, which included finishing a degree in physical therapy.
+Courtnie also managed to help out while juggling multiple commitments, which included finishing her degree.

 For six weeks, they temporarily closed the nursery for renovations.
 Deborah says they implemented old procedures, cleaned signage and ordered and organized brand new inventory for the upcoming fall season.
 They also contacted former employees and hired them back.
 One employee, Jana Fredricks, who had been hired by the Lichtenfelts in 2001, resigned from her job and committed to helping them refurbish the nursery.
 An asset to the business, the family says her eye for display and her knowledge have tremendously helped the garden center.